kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/07_multi_container_pods/transcript.md

 Here we can see that our pod has 2 out of 2 containers ready.
 So that's all there is to it, we have created our first multi-container pod.

-Let's now take a look at a couple of interesting things you can do with a multi-container.
+There's a couple of interesting things you can do with  multi-container pods.
 First of all, the containers can interact with eachother via localhost.
 To see what I mean, lets first open up a terminal inside the cent-OS container:

 ```bash
 $ kubectl exec pod-multi-cntr -c cntr-centos -it /bin/bash